-You could even set-up a phaser or comb-filtering effect for something a bit out of the ordinary.
-Other users like to “pitch” their vocals, which is another way of saying increasing the pitch like what can be heard in “Alvin and the Chipmunks,” but not everyone knows how to do it.
+Some users like to “pitch” their vocals as an effect.
+This is another way of saying “to increase the pitch” like what can be heard in “Alvin and the Chipmunks,” but not everyone knows how to do it.

 To pitch vocals in Garageband, select the vocal track that you want to change, and then go down into its plug-ins in the Smart Control section.
 Select “Pitch” from the drop-down menu, and then “Pitch Shifter.”
 You can adjust by how many semi-tones the vocals have been increased from 0 to 12.